leklachu/endless-sky-syndicate/2-reform.md

 (Take a break here?)

-events: most of fw occupying north -> dreadnoughts for sale (but not events: dreadnoughts for sale... or yes but need FW licence)
+events: most of fw occupying north -> dreadnoughts for sale

 ARA reaches out to you again: a group on ?? (synd space) wants your help